Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] A request to provide a laptop.
 - [ ] A request to implement a security patch.
 - [ ] A request to resolve an error in a service.
-- [ ] A request to change a target in a service level agreement.
+- [ ] A request to change a target in a Service Level Agreement.

 **[⬆ Back to Top](#table-of-contents)**